leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 particular niche.
 In this case Play concentrates on high-load, high-throughput and low-latency web services.

 Another take on this is to consider that modern web application requirements are a decade ahead of enterprise.
-The enterprise/JEE world tries to solve yesterdays problems on enterprise scale of business and processes; the rest of the world tries to address tomorrow's issues and challenges, empowering users to make them come a reality today.
+The enterprise / JEE world tries to solve yesterdays problems on enterprise scale of business and processes; the rest of the world tries to address tomorrow's issues and challenges, empowering users to make them come a reality today.

 I myself am in the process of finalizing my application delivery and "throwing it over the fence" into production,